jg-digital-media/jgdm_darts_scorer/assets/blogs/_blog_five.md

         </div>
 ```

+Let's see what CursorAI suggested for us in the end.

 ```
 PROMPT: We now need to find a way to suggest checkout pathways to zero and win a game.